omnisci3nce/omnisci3nce/README.md

 Software engineer based in Melbourne, Australia.

-I'm interested in most aspects of programming.
+Currently working in the CAD & DFM software space.
+Previously: physical access control industry (RFID & building security).

+Interested in compilers, gamedev (especially engine tech), distributed systems, physical security, renewable energy.
 Currently I'm focused on learning about 3D graphics and optimising for performance.

 I have worked professionally with Rust, C, and TypeScript, alongside tools such as Docker, SQLite, PostgreSQL, React, and more.